Medicine Overview of Esomzole Tablet

 Esomzole Tablet does not usually affect your ability to drive.

-Esomzole Tablet is probably safe to use in patients with kidney disease.
-Limited data available suggests that dose adjustment of Esomzole Tablet may not be needed in these patients.
-Please consult your doctor.+more
+Esomzole Tablet is safe to use in patients with kidney disease.
+No dose adjustment of Esomzole Tablet is recommended.+more

 Severely interacts with other drugs like